bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Node.js14.5.0+

-[EventListener/handleEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventListener/handleEvent "The EventListener method handleEvent() method is called by the user agent when an event is sent to the EventListener, in order to handle events that occur on an observed EventTarget.")
+[EventListener/handleEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventListener/handleEvent 'The EventListener method handleEvent() method is called by the user agent when an event is sent to the EventListener, in order to handle events that occur on an observed EventTarget.')

 In all current engines.